 newgrp docker

-Sometimes, even after running newgrp command terminal couldn’t recognize the added user in the group immediately, in such a case simply log out and log in again.
+Sometimes, even after running the newgrp command, the terminal doesn’t immediately recognize the added user in the group.
+In such a case, log out and log in again.

 Step 5: Disable and Enable Snap Docker

-You also need to disable and enable Snap’s Docker service to apply the changes you have made.
+You must also disable and enable Snap’s Docker service to apply your changes.

 sudo snap disable docker